mhmdahmedfathi/Tasks_NTI/Task2/README.md

 This is a task for testing argsument of function in javascript and deal with the console. the structure of the code is:

-1.  index.js is the main file that will run the programm and contains yargs module.
+-  index.js is the main file that will run the programm and contains yargs module.
-2.  validation.js is the file that will validate the input
+-  validation.js is the file that will validate the input
-3. Functions.js is the file that will contain the main functions that takes the input and checks its validity and do provided job.
+-  Functions.js is the file that will contain the main functions that takes the input and checks its validity and do provided job.
-4. Dealingwithjson.js is the main file that deals with json file either by input or output.
+-  Dealingwithjson.js is the main file that deals with json file either by input or output.
+-  db/Customers.json is the json file that we are using to store data

 ## 💻 Built Using <a name = "tech"></a>